Where We At!

 Three Days

 A series of in-gallery experiences, crafted by María Fernanda, debuted at The National Gallery of Art.
-The title of this program is directly inspired by Black Women Artists Inc.’s name and call, “Where We At!” (circa 1971).
+The title of this program is directly inspired by Black Women Artists Inc.’s name and their exhibition, “Where We At!” (circa 1971).
+This program has a special focus on the impact of Carolee Prince, Nina Simone, and The Grandassa Models (now The Grandassa Association).

 What People Are Saying